Archive for the 'health' Category

 The SNP have today challenged the labour government for delays in paying compensation to miners suffering from Chronic Obstructive Pulmonary Disease (COPD) which resulted in over 2,000 Scottish miners dieing before their payments were processed.
 Throughout the UK almost 18,000 miners died before their compensation was paid because of labour’s legal challenge to the mining […]

-An application for a 350,000 tonne opencast coal mine at Varteg Hill in Wales has been rejected after councillors from Torfaen felt that, “Given the site’s proximity to residential properties plus the nature, scale and duration of reclamation, this proposal presented an unacceptable impact on local residents in relation to noise and dust”. research
+An application for a 350,000 tonne opencast coal mine at Varteg Hill in Wales has been rejected after councillors from Torfaen felt that, “Given the site’s proximity to residential properties plus the nature, scale and duration of reclamation, this proposal presented an unacceptable impact on local residents in relation to noise and dust”. guidelines

 This week saw the public launch of the new community group Stop The Open-cast Plans (STOP!) with two highly anticipated meetings bringing together local opposition to Scottish Coal’s plans for the Douglas and Nathan Valleys.
 Over 5,000 leaflets were distributed throughout Douglasdale and Lesmahagow and despite poor weather conditions, both meetings brought significant numbers of […]